 You go on a cruise to get away, relax, and enjoy luxury service by the ship’s staff.
 Moreover, you probably planned the trip for months in advance and spent a substantial amount of money on your cruise ticket and airplane transportation to the port of departure.
 The last thing you expect on your cruise vacation is to have it ruined by injury and be in need of a cruise ship personal injury attorney.

 Numerous types of accidents can occur during a cruise.
-The following are just some of the accidents that may result in serious personal injuries and leave you in need of a cruise ship accident lawyer:
+The following are just some of the accidents that may result in serious personal injuries and leave you in need of a cruise ship personal injury attorney:

 - Slip or trip and fall injuries caused by defective or dirty floors, stairs, or other areas